Group Permutation Testing in Linear Model: Sharp Validity, Power Improvement, and Extension Beyond Exchangeability

-These limitations are particularly acute in applications where we care about both exact calibration and power under complex designs.
-Consider, for example, a small $n$, moderately high $p$ regression in which the columns of $Z$ represent strongly correlated covariates (e.g., basis expansions or multi-omic features) and the noise exhibits mild heteroskedasticity across experimental batches.
-Existing exact tests either impose restrictive conditions, such as $n / p$ being large, incur conservative constants in the Type I bound, or lack a principled way to choose permutations that maximize power for the observed design.
-Specifically, it remains unclear (i) whether the factor $2$ in PALMRT's Type I bound is improvable under the same assumptions, (ii) how to theoretically or empirically control the Type II error (upper bound) while ensuring the control of Type I error, and (iii) how far one can push finite-sample guarantees beyond exchangeability using only structural information about $\varepsilon$.
+These gaps are most salient in applications that demand both exact calibration and high power under complex fixed designs.
+For example, in small-$n$, moderate-$p$ regressions with strongly correlated nuisance covariates (e.g., basis expansions or multi-omic features) and mild heteroskedasticity across experimental batches, existing exact tests may require restrictive regimes, incur conservative Type~I constants, or provide no principled mechanism for selecting permutations tailored to the observed design.
+Accordingly, three questions remain open: (i) whether the factor-$2$ Type~I bound in PALMRT is improvable without strengthening assumptions; (ii) how to control and optimize Type~II error while maintaining finite-sample Type~I guarantees; and (iii) how far finite-sample inference can be pushed beyond exchangeability using only structural information about $\epsilon$.
 These questions form the research gap addressed in this work.
-We propose a group permutation test framework that centers on the assumption that the chosen permutation matrices form a finite group. {Denote $\mathcal{P}_n$ for the set of all permutation matrices in $\mathbb{R}^{n\times n}$, then we follow the assumption as below: \begin{assumption}(Group permutation) The set of permutation matrices $\mathcal{P}_K:=\{P_0,\cdots,P_K\}$ satisfies that for any $P_i,P_j \in \mathcal{P}_n$, there exists a $k \in \{0,\cdots,K\}$ such that $P_k =P_iP_j$, \end{assumption}}
+We propose a group permutation test framework that centers on the assumption that the chosen permutation matrices form a finite group. {Let $\mathcal{P}_n$ denote the set of all permutation matrices in $\mathbb{R}^{n\times n}$.
+We impose the following assumption: \begin{assumption}(Group permutation) The set of permutation matrices $P_K := \{P_0,\ldots,P_K\}$ is closed under matrix multiplication; that is, for any $P_i, P_j \in P_K,$ there exists $k \in \{0,\ldots,K\}$ such that $P_k = P_i P_j$. \end{assumption}}

-First, Assumption~\ref{assump::grouppermutation} strictly relaxes the left-shifting structure in CPT while remaining rich enough to support exact symmetry arguments.
-Under exchangeable noise, we revisit PALMRT within this group-theoretic framework and show that its Type I error is controlled at level $2\alpha$ for any admissible permutation group.
-Moreover, we construct explicit worst-case examples demonstrating that this constant is sharp: without additional assumptions, the factor $2$ cannot be improved to $1$.
+First, Assumption~\ref{assump::grouppermutation} strictly relaxes the left-shifting structure in CPT while remaining sufficiently rich to sustain exact symmetry arguments.
+Within this unified group-theoretic view, we revisit PALMRT and show that under exchangeable noise its Type~I error is controlled at level $2\alpha$ for \emph{any} admissible permutation group.
+We further construct explicit worst-case designs establishing sharpness: without additional assumptions, the constant $2$ cannot be improved.